twitter-archive/twitter-kit-android/CONTRIBUTING.md

 * the style guide is unclear on the naming of private static final fields, they should be SCREAMING_SNAKE_CASE

-* AOSP uses Hungarian notation, however this is discouraged in modern open source libaries and applications.
+* AOSP uses Hungarian notation, however this is discouraged in modern open source libraries and applications.
 Instance variables should be named with CamelCase and without prefixes.

 ### Java Style Guide
 http://google-styleguide.googlecode.com/svn/trunk/javaguide.html (MikeFu suggestion)

 * Limit the use of horizontal alignment.
-While it may aid readaiblity, it creates problems for future maintainers.
+While it may aid readability, it creates problems for future maintainers.
 More [here](http://google-styleguide.googlecode.com/svn/trunk/javaguide.html#s4.6.3-horizontal-alignment)
 * For testing purposes, we allow static imports, as well, as wildcard imports.
 This exclusion is added to our checkstyle config.

 ### Javadoc Style Guide